 Immediately, on June 26th, World Mission Society Church of God volunteers from neighboring states responded to the emergency in West Virginia to help with disaster relief efforts.

 But after seeing the extent of the destruction, they realized they needed more help.
 More than 260 volunteers decided to spend their Independence Day weekend helping clean up Clendenin, WV.
 Volunteers went door to door in small groups removing mud, debris, water-damaged sheetrock and other materials from homes, piling it all along the streets so dumpster crews could later collect and remove them.
-What would take homeowners’ weeks or more to do, the volunteers quickly completed it working in unity.
+What would have taken homeowners weeks or even months to finish, volunteers were able to accomplish quickly working in unity.

 The Church of God volunteers also set up USA-themed tents where they served a hearty lunch; they also provided snacks to flood victims and other volunteers; they distributed non-perishable food, drinking water, cleaning supplies, hygiene items, toys, diapers, and other goods; they even had face painting for children.